 While the recuperation from forehead reduction surgery is not extreme, you must remember that you’ve undergone a surgical procedure.

-Your post-operative care will include icing, to reduce inflammation and speed the healing process.
+Your post-operative care will include cool compresses, to reduce inflammation and speed the healing process.
 You’ll need to sleep with your head propped up high, to avoid bumping the incision and to reduce the risk of swelling.
 Your hairline surgical procedure site will need to be carefully checked for signs of infection.

 If you notice any discharge, redness, or heat at the incision site, you should contact your doctor immediately.